 Q: How are you prepared for Data Center staffing, and are you currently at full staffing?

 Employees whose presence is not required at the data center for operations are working remotely to prevent potential virus transmission at our office locations and data centers.
-Data center operations continue to operate at normal staffing levels.
-We do have a reduced staffing plan as part of our Standard Operating Procedures, should the need arise.
-We have also cross-trained our employees in the data center for maximum efficiency and flexibility.
-And we have contingency plans to move personnel among sites if necessary.
+We have implemented a reduced staffing plan as part of our Standard Operating Procedures.
+We have also cross-trained our employees in the data center for maximum efficiency and flexibility and we have contingency plans to move personnel among sites if necessary.